thkukuk/fritzbox-monitoring/munin/README.md

 The IP address and the password of the fritzbox are required for this.
 The container image also includes a web server to show the current statistic.

+## Fritzbox Monitor Account

+The TR-064 interface of the Fritzbox is used to collect all relevant data.
+To make this container fully working, you need:

+* Enable TR-064 (Heimnetz > Netzwerk > Netzwerkeinstellungen, allow access
+  for applications)
+* Create a monitoring user (System > FRITZ!Box-Benutzer > Benutzer) with
+  permissions to read the FRITZBox configuration.

 ## Run the container

 As the container requires the password to be able to login to your Fritzbo